toby1984/fancontrol/README.md

 ### Wiring

 Here's a crude schematic how I wired the fan ; pay attention to the orientation of the fan headers on my perf board (see photo above).
+Note that I accidently soldered one fan connector the wrong way and was too lazy to fix this, that's why I had to cross-connect the GND wire (black).

 ![Wiring](https://raw.githubusercontent.com/toby1984/fancontrol/master/pictures/connections.png)